-I've just returned from Competitive Carriers Association (CCA) annual convention held this week in Las Vegas, a great event for education and networking in this tight-knit community of indepdent mobile operatotes.
+I’ve just returned from the Competitive Carriers Association (CCA) annual convention held this week in Las Vegas, a great event for education and networking in this tight-knit community of independent mobile operators.
 We joined CCA earlier this year as we think our mission to radically transform voice aligns nicely with member needs as they deploy LTE.
-VoIP is a perfect compliment to the CCA members deploying LTE for fixed broadband services in their markets.
+VoIP is a perfect complement to the CCA members deploying LTE for fixed broadband services in their markets.

 Many operators in this dilemma have chosen to use the spectrum for in-market broadband solutions; that is, fixed LTE wireless broadband.
 This is due to the aforementioned lack of handsets and lack of roaming (interoperability).
-USB dongles, ‘MiFi’ devices, indoor and outdoor home router/modems are, however, available in this band-class.
-What has developed is very viable solution for rural and underserved America – high-speed broadband over fixed LTE.
-Wireless operators can now compete head-to-head with traditional fixed line broadband providers or reach customers long ignored.
+USB dongles, ‘MiFi’ devices, indoor and outdoor home router/modems are, however, available in this band class.
+What has been developed is a very viable solution for rural and underserved America – high-speed broadband over fixed LTE.
+Wireless operators can now compete head-to-head with traditional fixed-line broadband providers or reach customers long ignored.
 What’s missing, however, is the voice as part of that fixed service bundle.

 Broadband alone is exposed to ‘bundles’ from competitors.
 Adding voice to broadband service allows carriers to:

-- Increase loyalty with service bundles (and address demand for low-cost voice)
+- Increase loyalty with service bundles (and address the demand for low-cost voice)